GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Preliminary

 \iftruncate The design of concurrent GPU data structures is fundamentally constrained by the underlying memory consistency model, which governs how memory operations from different threads become visible to one another.
 In contrast to CPUs that are sequentially consistent, modern GPUs implement a weak memory model based on Relaxed Memory Ordering (RMO)~\cite{Alglave2015}.
 Under RMO, reads and writes may be freely reordered unless explicitly constrained, and a read in one thread that logically follows a write in program order from a different thread is not guaranteed to observe that write without additional synchronization.
 GPUs prioritize throughput over latency.
 With thousands of concurrent threads on GPUs, enforcing strong ordering requires expensive coherence traffic. \fi

-Each streaming multiprocessor contains an L1 cache.
-All threads within an SM share this cache, which is not coherent with L1 caches on other SMs.
-These per-SM caches connect to a globally coherent L2 cache, which in turn backs the GPU’s main memory (GDDR).
+Each streaming multiprocessor contains an L1 cache shared among all threads in the SM.
 This shared L1 cache is crucial for achieving high performance in GPU applications.
 A section of this cache can be designated as \textbf{shared memory}.
 Unlike a regular cache, this shared memory is directly addressable and acts as both a scratchpad and a means of efficiently passing data between threads in an SM.
-The amount of shared memory utilized affects the potential \textbf{occupancy}, the maximum number of blocks that can be scheduled simultaneously in an SM.
-Every block in a kernel will request the same amount of shared memory.
-If the total amount of shared memory is more than the SM can support, the occupancy will be reduced, leading to fewer blocks running in parallel and some threads sitting idle.
+The amount of shared memory utilized affects the potential \textbf{occupancy}, \RTwoInline{D2}{the ratio of active warps to the maximum number of warps an SM can schedule.} Every block in a kernel requests the same amount of shared memory; if the SM cannot fit enough blocks to keep its warp slots full, occupancy drops and fewer warps run in parallel, leaving threads idle.

 To achieve high performance on GPUs, we must design GPU kernels for ANNS index construction and querying that efficiently utilize shared memory to maximize occupancy.
 Specifically, we aim to keep all frequently used data in shared memory and carefully select data structures that fit within the available resources without reducing maximum occupancy.